Where To Eat Around Dolores ParkWhen you're hungry and near Dolores Park, here's where to eat.

 Maybe you spent the entire afternoon grazing on chips and crackers, and now you’re looking for a place to eat where you can fulfill your federally recommended daily vegetable intake.
 Cha-Ya is here for you.
 It’s a Japanese vegetarian (and vegan-friendly) restaurant with a bunch of small plates, like agedashi tofu and soba salad, plus a selection of colorful sushi rolls.

 Pizzeria Delfina is located about a block away from the park, so stop by if you’re heading home after a long day in the grass and want to eat your body weight in pizza crust.
-Sit down on their parklet and people watch with a glass of wine while you dig into some meatballs and a margherita pizza, or the panna with cream instead of mozzarella.
+Sit on their parklet and people watch on 18th Street with a glass of wine while you dig into some meatballs and a margherita pizza, or the panna with cream instead of mozzarella.

 Leaving the park with a big group but aren’t quite ready to head home and watch TV alone?
 Find a table at Lers Ros.
-The Thai restaurant has a huge menu with plenty of noodle dishes, curries, soups, and more (plus lots of vegetarian options).
+The Thai restaurant has a novel-length menu with plenty of noodle dishes, curries, soups, and more (plus lots of vegetarian options).
 It’s all served family-style, so we like to share a few things before calling it a night.
 If you’re too indecisive in narrowing down your choices, you can’t go wrong with the stir-fried pork belly or coconut and lemongrass soup with prawns.

 When all you want is a damn good burger and fries, this casual neighborhood tavern can help you with that.
 Sit on the parklet with a pint from their extensive beer list and enjoy the burger, which comes with onion jam and gruyere, and hop salt fries—or get their well-seasoned fried chicken sandwich with apple slaw and two fluffy buns.
 Dogs are welcome.